tiennv166/CompositionalGridView/README.md

 ## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project, clone the repo, and open `CompositionalGridView.xcodeproj` from the code directory.
 An example app is available to showcase and allow you to test some of the features of `CompositionalGridView`.
-It can be found in `./Example/CompositionalGridView.xcworkspace`.

-Note: Make sure to use the `.xcworkspace` file, and not the `.xcodeproj` file.

 ## Requirements